-Andresen, E. M., Peterson-Besse, J. J., Krahn, G. L., Walsh, E. S., Horner-Johnson, W., & Iezzoni, L. I. (In press).
+Andresen, E. M., Peterson-Besse, J. J., Krahn, G. L., Walsh, E. S., Horner-Johnson, W., & Iezzoni, L. I. (2013).
 Clinical preventive screening utilization among women with disabilities: A systematic review women's health issues.
 Women’s Health Issues.

-Suzuki, R., Krahn, G., Small, E., & Peterson-Besse, J. J. (In press).
+Suzuki, R., Krahn, G., Small, E., & Peterson-Besse, J. J. (2013).
 Multi-level barriers to obtaining mammograms for women with mobility limitations: Post workshop evaluation.
 American Journal of Health Behavior.

 Cuesta-Vargas, A. I., Paz-Lourido, B., Lee, M., Peterson-Besse, J. J. (2013).
 Adaptation and validation of a physical activity self-efficacy and social support scale for people with intellectual disabilities (SE/SS-AID) in a Spanish sample.
 Journal of Intellectual & Developmental Disability, 38(2), 172-176

 Peterson, J. J., Suzuki, R., Walsh, E. S., Buckley, D., & Krahn, G. L. (2012).
 Improving Cancer Screening Among Women with Mobility Impairments: Trial of a Participatory Workshop Intervention.
 American Journal of Health Promotion, 26(4), 212-216.